jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 We can now query the files inside the specified bucket and folder.
 Try to select a few lines from the table you just made.

-**Task:** Run the following query `SELECT * FROM hive.bucket.text limit 100;`
+**Task:** Run the following query `SELECT * FROM bucket.text limit 100;`

 You should see a list of the first 100 lines of the Alice in Wonderland text.
-Trino is very feature rich, please see the documentation about [SQL statement syntax]((https://trino.io/docs/current/sql.html)) and [functions and operators](https://trino.io/docs/current/functions.html) to get an idea of how to write SQL statements for Trino.

 Similarly to the other exercises, we will now count the amount of words in the file, and after that we will figure out the 10 most used words.